Women and Gender Studies

 - Queer Resources Directory Contains 25,488 files on gay and lesbian issues.
 Can be searched by subject heading or tree-map of text directories.

-- WAVE: Women's Audiovisuals in English A database created and maintained by the University of Wisconsin System Women's Studies Librarian's Office staff that indexes and describes documenatry, experimental, and feature film and video productions by and about women.
-Each record has a link to a web file with contact information on the distibutors, including links to distributor websites for those that have them.
+- WAVE: Women's Audiovisuals in English A database created and maintained by the University of Wisconsin System Women's Studies Librarian's Office staff that indexes and describes documentary, experimental, and feature film and video productions by and about women.
+Each record has a link to a web file with contact information on the distributors, including links to distributor websites for those that have them.

 - Women working, 1800-1930 This site offers documents related to women's employment in the US during the industrial revolution.
 Available material ranges from government reports to relevant personal papers, advertisement circulars and periodical articles as well as thousands of images.